Previously known as "Southern California/Southern Nevada/Southwest Utah and Hawaii" this Caravan Section had rebranded itself as "Southwest"

 PreRun1 a Success

-The SCSNSUHA Organizing Team is considering a couple of different hotel/casino properties in Henderson and Las Vegas for the first overnight.
+The Southwest Organizing Team is considering a couple of different hotel/casino properties in Henderson and Las Vegas for the first overnight.
 The final selection will offer a mix of both gaming activities and resort amenities such as a pool area, various food service choices and a comedy show.
-Additionally, drive times on Days One and Two will be adjusted so Caravaners who wish to party a bit and enjoy some liquor and gaming can do that without having to worry about a "zero-dark-thirty" departure on the second day.
-At this point, the plan is to leave Henderson about 10 AM.
+Additionally, drive times on Days One and Two will be adjusted so Caravaners who wish to party a bit and enjoy some fun and gaming on the first night can do that without having to worry about a "zero-dark-thirty" departure on the second day.
+At this point, the plan is to depart Henderson about 10 AM.

-Organizing and staging a seven day caravan of 200-250 Corvettes costs a lot of money.
+Organizing and staging a seven day caravan of several hundred Corvettes costs a fair amount of money.
 The National Corvette Museum which sanctions the National Corvette Caravan provides no funding for Caravan Sections.
 It is up to every Captain to raise money to cover his/her Section’s expenses.

-If you own a business which sells products of interest to Corvette owners and your business is located in Southern California, Southern Nevada or Southwestern Utah, the SoCal/SoNev/SoUt/HA Organizing Team can help you market your product to our Caravaners.
+If you own a business which sells products of interest to Corvette owners and your business is located in Southwest Caravan Organizing Team can help you market your product to our Caravaners.
 We have an electronic newsletter co-sponsorship available which will put your company name in front of all our Caravaners on a regular basis for the next two years.
 Also, we have Route Book advertising opportunities available.
 The Route Book contains information Caravaners need during the event and is read continuously by all Caravaners for six days.
 Finally, we have event sponsorships available.
 Event sponsorships include naming rights for an evening Caravan event along with promotional opportunities before and during an evening event.